sagemath/sagewiki_to_gh-2022-10-10/days22/cremona.md

 === Suggested preliminary reading ===

     1. J. E. Cremona and M. P. Lingham, "Finding all elliptic curves with good reduction outside a given set of primes",  Experimental Mathematics 16 (2007) No.3, pages 303-312.
 Preprint at http://www.warwick.ac.uk/staff/J.E.Cremona/papers/egros.pdf .
 See also the references there.

+== Project 3 ==

+Make a table of $p$-adic regulators for elliptic curves over $\mathbb{Q}$ and
+$p\leq 100$ (say), for all of Cremona's tables.
+These should be added to his tables.
+Precision should just be some arbitrary choice that makes the computation doable.

+Sage can efficiently compute these $p$-adic regulators, due to work of David Harvey.